What is Gemini?

 Gemini reimagines the web -- it's a dead-simple protocol and text format that a relatively skilled engineer could probably implement in an afternoon.
 Writing Gemini text takes maybe five minutes to learn.
 Instead of unimaginable complexity, Gemini is a web based on extreme simplicity and austerity: sharing lightly-styled text, files, and building basic applications.

-Flounder converts Gemini content to HTML for ease of use and accessibility, but I think the best way to view Flounder content is through a Gemini browser (TODO -- add recommendations).
+Flounder converts Gemini content to HTML for ease of use and accessibility, but I think the best way to view Flounder content is through a Gemini browser).
 Flounder is not a separate platform, but a portal that easily gets you into the Gemini ecosystem.

 In order to view Gemini content, you'll need a Gemini browser.
 The easiest browser to use is an HTTP proxy, for example: